 Coal tar-derived colours are used extensively in cosmetics and skin care products.
 P-phenylenediamine is a particular coal tar dye used in many hair dyes.
 Darker hair dyes tend to contain more phenylenediamine than lighter colours.
 Coal tar is made up of many chemicals derived from petroleum, a well-known crude oil used to make gasoline and plastics.
 Coal tar is recognized as a human carcinogen.
 What’s more, coal tar can be contaminated with low levels of heavy metals and aluminum.

 Also known as diethanolamine, DEA compounds are used in skin care products to make them creamy.
-DEA is more commonly found in soaps, however they are also in your skin moisturisers, sunscreen, and face washes.
-DEA is a pH adjuster to balance out acidity of other ingredients in skin care products.
-The ironic part is that while it is in your skin care products, it can actually irritate your skin.
+DEA is more commonly found in soaps, however, they are also in your skin moisturizers, sunscreen, and face washes.
+DEA is a pH adjuster to balance out the acidity of other ingredients in skin care products.
+The ironic part is that while it is in your skincare products, it can actually irritate your skin.
 DEA compounds also react with nitrates in cosmetics to form nitrosamines, which is classified as a carcinogen.
 MEA (monoethanolamide) and TEA (triethanolamine) are related chemicals.
 Like DEA, they can react with other chemicals in cosmetics to form carcinogenic nitrosamines.

 Formaldehyde-releasing agents are used as preservatives in cosmetics as well as in your skin care products.
 Even though the United States and Canada have declared formaldehyde to be toxic, many cosmetic companies still use this toxic chemical to make your skin care products last longer.
 Formaldehyde may off-gas from cosmetics containing these ingredients and be inhaled and absorbed by your skin, causing irritation to your skin, eyes, and lungs.
 Formaldehyde is also classified as a known human carcinogen.